skousik/RTD_tutorial/step_5_extras/extra_2_writing_an_RTD_planner/README.md

-## Extra 2.2: Writing the TurtleBot RTD Planner
+## Extras 2.2: Writing the TurtleBot RTD Planner

 Note that all of the code we'll go through here is in `turtlebot_RTD_planner_static.m`, as mentioned above.